marcelduin/MovieDesktop/README.md

 * Adding GUI for opening video

 ## Disclaimer
-It works on my machine!
-I cannot guarantee that it works anywhere else but it kind of should.
+It works on Windows 10.
+If it doesn't, please let me know.

 Feel free to add PRs, make your own forks, or to add issues.